 A black detective becomes embroiled in a web of danger while searching for a fortune in missing drug money.During the course of his investigation, he encounters various old connections, ...
 See full summary »

 Jada Pinkett Smith

 Trying to get his act together, a con artist gets a job in a credit card company.
 He falls in love with a fellow employee, he steals a couple of cards, everything is going great.
 But soon, ...
 See full summary »

 An actor limited to stereotypical roles because of his ethnicity, dreams of making it big as a highly respected performer.
 As he makes his rounds, the film takes a satiric look at African American actors in Hollywood.

 Craigus R. Johnson,

-Jack Spade returns from the army in his old ghetto neighbourhood when his brother, June Bug, dies.
-Jack declares war on Mr. Big, powerful local crimelord.
-His army is led by John Slade, his childhood idol who used to fight bad guys in the 70s.
+Jack Spade returns home from the army in his old ghetto neighborhood when his brother, Junebug dies from O.G. - over gold.
+Jack declares war on Mr. Big, powerful local crime lord.
+His army is led by John Slade, his childhood idol who used to fight bad guys in the '70s.
 Written by